Written by Ross Watkins, illustrated by Liz Anelli (Penguin Random House, 2016).

 One Photo Teacher Notes

-One Photo has been shortlisted for the 2017 CBCA (Children’s Book Council of Australia) Picture Book of the Year Award.
+One Photo was shortlisted for the 2017 CBCA (Children’s Book Council of Australia) Picture Book of the Year Award.

 - One Photo at Penguin Random House